Hurricane Fly: 2013/2014 season

 Hurricane Fly began his next season in the Morgiana Hurdle at Punchestown on 17 November.
-Starting the 1/16 favourite he created a new world record by recording his 17th Grade I success, but was not particularly impressive in beating Marito by one and a quarter lengths.
+Starting the 1/16 favourite he created a new world record by winning his 17th Grade I success, beating Marito by one and a quarter lengths.
 Both Mullins and Walsh stated that the gelding would improve significantly for the race.
 On 29 December, in the Ryanair Hurdle at Leopardstown, Hurricane Fly took on two of the best young hurdlers in Ireland: Our Conor the winner of the 2013 Triumph Hurdle and Jezki, the winner of the 2013 Hatton's Grace Hurdle.
 Hurricane Fly took the lead approaching the final hurdle and won by two and a half lengths from Jezki, with Our Conor three and a quarter lengths back in third place.

-He headed a list of 18 entries for the 2014 incarnation of the Champion Hurdle at Cheltenham, announced on 16 January 2014.
-On 26 January Hurricane Fly attempted to win the Irish Champion Hurdle for fourth time.
+On 26 January, 2014, Hurricane Fly attempted to win the Irish Champion Hurdle for fourth time.
 Starting the 4/7 favourite, he took the lead approaching the last hurdle and fought back after being headed to win by one and a half lengths from Our Conor with Captain Cee Bee third and Jezki the last of four.
 Hurricane Fly started 11/4 favourite to win his third Champion Hurdle at Cheltenham on 11 March.
 He briefly disputed the lead after the second last, but eventually finished fourth behind Jezki, My Tent Or Yours and The New One.
 Hurricane Fly finished his season by finishing second to his Champion Hurdle conqueror Jezki in the Punchestown Champion hurdle in May, going down by 3 1/4 lengths.